-- The provision of the space-borne sensor data within Copernicus is called the Copernicus Space Component (CSC).
+The provision of the space-borne sensor data within Copernicus is called the Copernicus Space Component (CSC).
 It is developed under the aegis of the European Space Agency (ESA).
 First of all, within the CSC, there are both Copernicus dedicated instruments and dedicated satellites.
-These sensors or satellites are called the Sentinels: Sentinel-1 is a dedicated satellite providing Synthetic Aperture Radar (SAR) imagery - for land and ocean services and applications, the first satellite of the series (S1A) was launched on 3 April 2014, with the second one (S1B) due for launch in 2016.
-Sentinel-2 is also a dedicated satellite providing multispectral high-resolution optical imagery mainly for land services and applications, S2A was launched in June and is still in its commissioning phase. - Sentinel-3, the subject of this paper will provide high-accuracy ocean colour, sea surface temperature and surface topography data.
-Further details of the Sentinel-3 payload are provided in Sect.
-1.3.
-Sentinel 4 and 5 are instruments dedicated to atmospheric composition and will be flown on the Meteosat Third Generation satellites and Metop Third Generation satellites respectively, see, e.g., Klaes and Holmlund (2014). - Finally, the Sentinel-6 or Jason-CS satellite provides high precision radar altimetry data, complementing that of Sentinel-3 as a follow on to the Jason series of satellites, see Scharroo et al. (2015).
+These sensors or satellites are called the Sentinels: Sentinel-1 is a dedicated satellite providing Synthetic Aperture Radar (SAR) imagery for land and ocean services and applications; the first satellite of the series (S1A) was launched on 3 April 2014, and the second one (S1B) was launched on 25 April 2016.
+Sentinel-2 is also a land dedicated satellite providing multispectral highresolution optical imagery mainly for land services and applications.
+Sentinel-2A was launched on 23 June 2015.